Haiming5Chen/sport-comment-docs/developer-guide/understand-comment-data-flow.md

 ## Comment Submission Flow

-Step 1: User submits a comment from the frontend interface.
+1. The user submits a comment from the frontend interface.

-Step 2: The frontend sends a request to the backend API.
+2. The frontend sends a request to the backend API.

-Step 3: The backend verifies the user authentication status.
+3. The backend verifies the user's authentication status.

-Step 4: If authentication is valid, the backend stores the comment in the database.
+4. If authentication is valid, the backend stores the comment in the database.
    The comment is linked to:
-        - userId
+   - `userId`
-        - eventId or playerId
+   - `eventId` or `playerId`

-Step 5: The backend returns the updated comment data to the frontend.
+5. The backend returns the updated comment data to the frontend.

-Step 6: The frontend updates the comment thread on the page.
+6. The frontend updates the comment thread on the page.

 ## Developer Notes